SomeEarth31/Limit-Order-Book-Simulator/README.md

 # LOB Intensity Simulator

 A comprehensive backtesting framework implementing the limit order book intensity models from **Toke & Yoshida (2016)** - "Modelling intensities of order flows in a limit order book".
+Forked from Muzaffar's repo, who was the team lead for the project.

 ## 🎉 Latest Updates & Fixes